-16 responses to “Pain and Public Spaces”
+16 thoughts on “Pain and Public Spaces

-Does a “stiff upper lip, so to speak, actually do anyone a favor?
+1. Does a “stiff upper lip, so to speak, actually do anyone a favor?

 It does, though not us of course.
 It helps the people who have to see us in pain.
 The charitable explanation of their motivation is that they’ve internalized the message that it’s not nice to stare at someone using assistive devices or in visible distress to the point where they simply do not know what to do when such a person enters their field of perception and are flailing about in cognitive dissonance.